 (1) Violation Reports.
-Alleged violations of the UCF Rules of Conduct shall be reported in writing to the Director of Student Conduct and Academic Integrity or designee.
+Alleged violations of the UCF Rules of Conduct shall be reported in writing to the Director of the Student Conduct and Academic Integrity (SCAI) or designee.
 Upon receiving an alleged violation of misconduct, the Director of SCAI or designee may review relevant information and consult with relevant parties regarding the incident in question.
-Where deemed necessary to protect the safety and well-being of others, of the university, or of property, the Director of SCAI or designee, upon notifying the VP of SDES or designee, may take immediate action to resolve the safety and/or well-being concern by placing the student on interim suspension.
+Where deemed necessary to protect the safety and well-being of others, of the uUniversity, or of property, the Director of SCAI or designee, upon notifying the VP of SDES or designee, may take immediate action to resolve the safety and/or well-being concern by placing the student on interim suspension.
 Interim suspension is not a sanction.
 An interim suspension is subject to review at a hearing within three (3) business days by the VP of SDES or designee to determine the status of the interim suspension.
-The outcome of an interim suspension hearing shall remain in effect until the final disposition of formal charges resulting from the circumstances of the case, unless the VP of SDES or designee shall decide otherwise.
+The outcome of an interim suspension hearing shall remain in effect until the final disposition of any formal charges resulting from the circumstances of the case, unless the VP of SDES or designee shall decide otherwise.

-- (a) The Director of SCAI will refer all information warranting disciplinary action and assign the case to the appropriate staff member.
-SCAI will send written notification to the charged student indicating the nature of the activity in question and what university rules were allegedly violated. - (b) Upon receipt of an incident report, SCAI has six months to charge a student with a violation of the Rules of Conduct.
-SCAI may exercise discretion when applying the time provision to account for circumstances that warrant a waiver of the six month time limit from the date of discovery.
+- (a) The Director of the SCAI will refer all information warranting disciplinary action and assign the case to the appropriate staff member.
+SCAI will send written notification to the charged student indicating the nature of the activity in question and what university rules were allegedly violated. - (b) Upon receipt of an incident report SCAI has six (6) months to charge a student with a violation of the Rules of Conduct.
+SCAI may exercise discretion when applying the time provision to account for circumstances that warrant a waiver of the six-month time limit from the date of discovery.
+SCAI will waive the six-month limit in cases involving sexual harassment, dating violence, domestic violence, and stalking and may waive the time limit for other extraordinary cases, as determined by the Director of SCAI or designee.
 For Title IX related cases see UCF-5.006(10). - (c) Students charged with alleged violations of the Rules of Conduct will receive notice to attend a required preliminary conference with SCAI to discuss the charges.
 If the student fails to attend that conference, a hold may be placed on the student's record, preventing them from registering for future classes until the matter is resolved.
 Students who leave the university or withdraw from a class before a disciplinary matter is resolved may be prohibited from future enrollment until such time as the matter is resolved.
-The student will receive information regarding the Student Conduct Review Process, including the student's rights during the process, an opportunity to inspect and/or review the information known at the time charges are prepared, and notice on how to contact the Student Government Association Judicial

-Advisor.
-At the conclusion of the meeting, SCAI recommends an option for resolution of the disciplinary charges.
+At the preliminary conference, Tthe student will receive information regarding the Student Conduct Review Process, including the student's rights during the process, an opportunity to inspect and/or review the information known at the time charges are prepared, and notice on how to contact the Student Government Association Judicial Advisor.
+At the conclusion of the meeting conference, the Office of Student Conduct SCAI recommends an option for resolution of the disciplinary charges.
+If the student fails to attend the preliminary conference, a hold may be placed on the student's record, preventing them from registering for future classes until the matter is resolved, and SCAI may move forward with scheduling a formal hearing as a resolution for disciplinary charges.
+Students who leave the university or withdraw from a class before a disciplinary matter is resolved may be prohibited from future enrollment until such time as the matter is resolved.